-This information is available in a different format, including Braille, large print, and audio tapes.
-Please call Customer Care (phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet) if you need plan information in another format.
+This information is available in a different format, including Braille, large print, and audio.
+Please call Customer Care (phone numbers for Customer Care are located in Chapter 2, Section 1 of this document) if you need plan information in another format.

 Benefits, premiums and/or member copayments/coinsurance may change on the beginning of each plan year.
 The Formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
+We will notify affected enrollees about changes at least 30 days in advance.